dmitry-korolev/breakpoint-less/README.md

 ```

 ## Media queries concatenation
-LESS (just as SASS) has absolutely no way to concatenate media queries.
-Sorry, just no. But you can use the power of (guess what) PostCSS!
-I prefer [CSS MQPacker](https://github.com/hail2u/node-css-mqpacker).
+LESS (just as SASS) has absolutely no internal way to combine media queries.
+Sorry, just no. But with the power of another PostCSS library - [CSS MQPacker](https://github.com/hail2u/node-css-mqpacker) - mission becomes possible:
 ```less
 .test10 {
     .breakpoint(300px, {